ozlemtuncel/POLS8830_Fall2023/docs/week1.md

-# Week 1: Introduction to Matrix Algebra (01/12/2023)
+# Week 1: Review of Matrix Algebra (08/23/2023)
 Ozlem Tuncel

 otuncelgurlek1@gsu.edu

 > ⚠️ **CAUTION**: DO NOT SOLELY RELY ON MY NOTES.
 THERE MIGHT BE TYPOS AND MISTAKES.
 ALWAYS TAKE YOUR NOTES!

-✔️ The goal of this week is to familiarize yourselves with a few basic math concepts that will help us in OLS.
-These concepts are:
+✔️ The goal of this week is to remember key terms and rules of matrix algebar.
+Some of these important concepts are:
 - **matrix/linear algebra**
 - **statistic** vs **parameter**
 - **vector** and **scalar**